flptch/self-sustaining-playbook/README.md

 ## Description
 The python script, which edits the ansible playbook, which reboots the control host. \
-Originally it is made for the https://github.com/intel/container-experience-kits project, the functionality on other projects is not guaranteed.
+The script is still being implemented, the right functionality is not guaranteed.

-## How does it work

 ## How to run the script
 The script has two positional arguments: file - the name of the playbook, control_host - the name of the control host. \